 The ego encourages us to remember every hurt we’ve experienced, to keep grievances alive, to see value in anger we felt in the past, and to keep fear about everything alive in our hearts.
 The ego says it’s good to be busy all the time, and not to take time to have a still mind; to see value in being cruel to another person, to attack others and ourselves, to believe and remember that we are not good enough.

-It encourages us to believe in separation, and that it’s ok to hurt other people, that it’s helpful to believe we are a victim of the world we see.
+It encourages us to believe in separation, that it’s ok to hurt other people, or that it’s helpful to believe we are a victim of the world we see.

 Forgiveness is a way to let go of the past.
 It’s a way of experiencing a sense of oneness and wholeness in this world.
 It’s a way of seeing no value in keeping judgments and grievances.